Reuven Haim Coleman

 I wanted to thank you from the bottom of my heart for the honorable scholarship you gave me.
 It helps me a lot in concentrating on the studies themselves.

-And also thanks to the whole group (with an ultra-Orthodox background who want to earn a decent living) for the help and the opportunity to integrate into academia so that we can integrate into employment in the future.
+And also thanks to the whole group (with an Haredi background who want to earn a decent living) for the help and the opportunity to integrate into academia so that we can integrate into employment in the future.

 Reuven Haim Coleman and family